Kronuz/Xapiand/docs/_docs/installation.md

 title: Installation
 ---

-Getting {{ site.name }} installed and ready-to-go should only take a few minutes.
+Getting Xapiand installed and ready-to-go should only take a few minutes.
 If it ever becomes a pain, please [file an issue]({{ site.repository }}/issues/new) (or submit a pull request) describing the issue you encountered and how we might make the process easier.